Home / Partnership Examples: Real-Life Use Cases That Work

 Shared Responsibilities

-Partnerships let you divide work based on what each person does best.
+Partnerships let you divide work based on each person’s strengths.
 One can lead operations, while the other manages marketing, sales, or finances.

 Pooled Resources